eddy0820/Chamber-of-Elements/README.md

 # TODO
 - Re do all minion sprites for the sprite outline to work
+- Add secondary affinities to the elements that need it
+- Decide what to do with damage calculations and secondary affinity types
 - Finish Particles
 	- attack particles for enemy wizard and guardian
 	- Guardian Focus